Immigration Office and sub-municipal offices

 Here you find important information about municipal offices, including the Immigration Office, a compulsory step for every foreigner wanting to relocate to The Hague from abroad.

 The Hague is so large that it has established an Immigration Office.

 Don't be tricked by the name!
-To offer better service, The Hague created a one-stop shop including the municipality's Department of Public Service (formerly Registration Office) and Social Services (SZW) and the national Immigration and Naturalisation Service (IND) and Aliens Police.
+To offer better service, The Hague has created a one-stop shop in the Immigration Office, which includes the municipality's Department of Public Service (formerly Registration Office) and the national Immigration and Naturalisation Service (IND) and Aliens Police.

 Foreigners need to register here officially within five days after arrival.
 Visits to the Immigration Office are arranged exclusively by appointment.
 All family members must attend the appointment in person, regardless of age.

 The office is located in the Statenkwartier and can be reached by public transport with Tram 17 (Gemeentemuseum stop) or Bus 24 (Aert v.d.
 Goesstraat stop).
+As of Monday, 25 November the Immigration Office will move to The Hague City Hall.
 Contact information can be found under Immigration Office in The Hague.